Curriculum and Instruction (CI)

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter

 CI 5372.
-Philosophical Foundations of Education.
+Survey of Educational Philosophies.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter